kube-rs/kube/governance.md

 If this is not possible, maintainers may call a vote.
 The voting process is a simple majority in which each maintainer receives one vote.

+### Special Tasks

+In addition to the outlined abilities and responsibilities outlined above, some maintainer take on additional tasks and responsibilities

+#### Release Tasks

+As a maintainer on the release team, you are expected to:

+* Cut releases, and update the [CHANGELOG](./CHANGELOG.md)
+* Pre-verify big releases against example repos
+* Publish and update versions in example repos
+* Verify the release

 ### Becoming a maintainer

 Anyone can become a Kube-rs maintainer.
 Maintainers should be highly proficient in Rust; have relevant domain expertise; have the time and ability to meet the maintainer expectations above; and demonstrate the ability to work with the existing maintainers and project processes.